caposseleDigicat/fiware-pep-proxy/extras/docker/README.md

 You can also run the container from the [image we provide](https://hub.docker.com/r/angelocapossele/pep-proxy-accounting/) in Docker Hub.
 In this case you have only to execute the docker-compose command.
 But now the image name is angelocapossele/pep-proxy-accounting:*version* where `version` is the release you want to use.

 > **Note**
-> If you do not specify a version you are pulling from `latest` by default.
+> If you do not specify a version you are pulling from `latest` by default